GovReady/govready-q/Schema.md

 Several optional fields can be specified:

 	version: 1
-	type: account
 	instance-name: "Module for {{q1}}"

 The `version` field is used only to force changes in the specification to be considered incompatible with any existing user answers (see Updating Modules).

-The `type: account` property specifies that a Module is for system account information and cannot be started by the user.
-Changing the `type` of a Module is an incompatible change (see Updating Modules).

 The `instance-name` is a template to generate a dynamic title for in-progress and completed modules.
 The `instance-name` is rendered like other Module documents but it is always specified in `text` format (see Documents).